pulsar-chem/Pulsar-Libint/README.md

 main other requirement is an already installed version of Pulsar.
 This module will download and install LibInt2 if it is not found.
-That said, to use an already existing LibInt2 installation, ensure the path to the LibInt2's `lib` directory is included in `CMAKE_PREFIX_PATH`.
-If this module is building LibInt2 you will additionally need Boost on your system.
+That said, to use an already existing LibInt2 installation, ensure the path to the LibInt2's `lib` directory is included in `CMAKE_PREFIX_PATH` (or alternatively set `LIBINT2_LIBRARY` and `LIBINT2_INCLUDE_DIR` appropriately).
+If this module is building LibInt2 you will additionally need to satisfy its dependencies, which
+are:
+- autoconf
+- pkg-config
+- boost

 ## TODOs